 It all started in a prosperous London neighborhood on Gower Street, in the home of a known child prodigy, namely John Everett Millais.
 Here was began a new movement.
 Three young men destined for greatness formed a tight circle of friends whose passion centered on painting and poetry.
 Aside from Millais, Rossetti and William Holman Hunt made up the founding three.

-This newly formed had a distinct purpose.
-The union wanted to create an atmosphere of artistic independence centered on developing free thought and interpretation of their own ideals yet each member remaining solely responsible to its cause.
-Pre-Raphaelite Brotherhood
+This newly formed Pre-Raphaelite Brotherhood had a distinct purpose.
+The union wanted to create an atmosphere of artistic independence centered on developing free thought and interpretation of their ideals yet each member remaining solely responsible to its cause.

-The Other Members of the Pre-Raphaelite BrotherhoodClick thumbnail to view full-size
+Other Members of the BrotherhoodClick thumbnail to view full-size

 Genuine Ideas to Express